zrisher/emba-tuition-model/README.md

     ```

 2.  **Install dependencies**:
-    We use `uv` for dependency management.
-Run the following command to sync the environment and install all required packages:
+    Use uv to create the environment and install required packages:

     ```bash
     uv sync
     ```

-    This command will automatically create a virtual environment in `.venv` and install the locked dependencies.

 3.  **Install pre-commit hooks** (optional):
     If you plan to contribute, install the pre-commit hooks: